Morpheus-Incorporated/Data-Validation-using-Merkle-Trees/CONTRIBUTING.md

 ## Any contributions you make will be under the GNU General Public License v3.0
 In short, when you submit code changes, your submissions are understood to be under the same [GNU General Public License v3.0 License] that covers the project.
 Feel free to contact the maintainers if that's a concern.

-## Report bugs using Github's Issues
+## Report bugs using Github's [Issues](https://github.com/Alpha-Incorporated/Data-Validation-using-Merkle-Trees/issues)
 We use GitHub issues to track public bugs.
-Report a bug by [opening a new issue](); it's that Easy!
+Report a bug by [Opening a new issue](https://github.com/Alpha-Incorporated/Data-Validation-using-Merkle-Trees/issues/new); it's that Easy!

 **Great Bug Reports** tend to have: